peteroupc/peteroupc.github.io/random.md

     - finds it impractical to store or distribute the "random" numbers or results (rather than the seed) for later use, such as&mdash;
         - by saving the result to a file,
         - by storing the random numbers for the feature generating the result to "replay" later, or
-        - by distributing the results or the random numbers to networked users as they are generated,
+        - by distributing the results or the random numbers to networked users as they are generated, and
-4. the PRNG's algorithm will remain _stable_ (see ["Definitions"](#Definitions) and examples below) for as long as the relevant feature is still in use by the application, and
-5. any feature using that random number generation method to generate that "random" result will remain backward compatible with respect to the "random" results it generates, for as long as that feature is still in use by the application.
+4. any feature using that random number generation method to generate that "random" result will remain backward compatible with respect to the "random" results it generates, for as long as that feature is still in use by the application.

-Examples of the definition of _stable_ PRNGs:
+Meeting recommendation 4 is easier by using _stable_ PRNGs; see ["Definitions"](#Definitions) and the following examples:

 - [`java.util.Random`](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is stable,
 - the C [`rand` method](http://en.cppreference.com/w/cpp/numeric/random/rand) is not stable (because the algorithm it uses is unspecified),
 - C++'s random number distribution classes, such as [`std::uniform_int_distribution`](http://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution), are not stable (because the algorithms they use are implementation-defined according to the specification), and